bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 `server.bind`, `server.loglevel` and `server.workers`
 are settings for the [Gunicorn HTTP server](http://gunicorn.org/), which is used to serve the [HTTP client-server API](../http-client-server-api.html).

 `server.bind` is where to bind the Gunicorn HTTP server socket.
 It's a string.
 It can be any valid value for [Gunicorn's bind setting](http://docs.gunicorn.org/en/stable/settings.html#bind).
+For example:

+* If you want to allow IPv4 connections from anyone, on port 9984, use `0.0.0.0:9984`
-If you want to allow IPv4 connections from anyone, on port 9984, use `0.0.0.0:9984`.
-In a production setting, we recommend you use Gunicorn behind a reverse proxy server.
-If Gunicorn and the reverse proxy are running on the same machine, then use `localhost:PORT` where PORT is _not_ 9984 (because the reverse proxy needs to listen on port 9984).
-Maybe use PORT=9983 in that case because we know 9983 isn't used.
-If Gunicorn and the reverse proxy are running on different machines, then use `A.B.C.D:9984` where A.B.C.D is the IP address of the reverse proxy.
+* If you want to allow IPv6 connections from anyone, on port 9984, use `[::]:9984`

+In a production setting, we recommend you use Gunicorn behind a reverse proxy server such as NGINX.
+If Gunicorn and the reverse proxy are running on the same machine, then you can use `localhost:9984` (the default value), meaning Gunicorn will talk to the reverse proxy on port 9984.
+The reverse proxy could then be bound to port 80 (for HTTP) or port 443 (for HTTPS), so that external clients would connect using that port.
+For example:

+[External clients]---(port 443)---[NGINX]---(port 9984)---[Gunicorn / BigchainDB Server]

+If Gunicorn and the reverse proxy are running on different machines, then `server.bind` should be `hostname:9984`, where hostname is the IP address or [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of the reverse proxy.

 There's [more information about deploying behind a reverse proxy in the Gunicorn documentation](http://docs.gunicorn.org/en/stable/deploy.html).
 (They call it a proxy.)

 `server.loglevel` sets the log level of Gunicorn's Error log outputs.
 See [Gunicorn's documentation](http://docs.gunicorn.org/en/latest/settings.html#loglevel)